zulip/zulip/docs/schema-migrations.md

   to use the batch update tools in `zerver/lib/migrate.py` (originally written to work with South) for doing larger database migrations.

-* **Accessing models in RunPython migrations**.
-When writing a migration that includes custom python code (aka `RunPython`), you cannot just use `from zerver.models import UserProfile` to access models; that would import the model as it is right now.
-What you want is to import a version of model "as of just before the currently executing migration".
-You can do this inside the relevant migration function with `apps.get_model`.
-We have a linter rule to warn about this sort of issue, since it often manifests long after the actual mistake.
+* **Accessing code and models in RunPython migrations**.
+When writing a migration that includes custom python code (aka `RunPython`), you almost never want to import code from `zerver` or anywhere else in the codebase.
+If you imagine the process of upgrading a Zulip server, it goes as follows: first a server admin checks out a recent version of the code, and then runs any migrations that were added between the last time they upgraded and the current check out.
+Note that for each migration, this means the migration is run using the code in the server admin's check out, and not the code that was there at the time the migration was written.
+This can be a difference of thousands of commits for installations that are only upgraded occasionally.
+It is hard to reason about the effect of a code change on a migration that imported it so long ago, so we recommend just copying any code you're tempted to import into the migration file directly, and have a linter rule enforcing this.

+  There is one special case where this doesn't work: you can't copy the definition of a model (like `Realm`) into a migration, and you can't import it from `zerver.models` for the reasons above.
+In this situation you should use Django's `apps.get_model` to get access to a model as it is at the time of a migration.
+Note that this will work for doing something like `Realm.objects.filter(..)`, but shouldn't be used for accessing `Realm.subdomain` or anything not related to the Django ORM.

 * **Making large migrations work**.
 Major migrations should have a few properties: